myspecialway/my-special-way-server/README.md

 * yarn `npm i -g yarn`
 * typescript `npm i -g typescript`

+### Configurations
+Configurations are declared within the `.env` file.
+In the repository, `.env-example` file is available with the full list of variable available.

+These variables can be either declared in `.env` file as described above or passed as environments variables.
+Server support validation for env variables and will fail to load if some of them are missing or in wrong format.

+__NOTE:__ if you are adding new env variables please make sure to add them into `.env-example` file with explanation.
+__NEVER COMMIT `.env` FILE TO REPOSITORY__

 ### First Thing First
 Run the following commmands in your terminal to get your code running on your local machine: